Predicting Solar Wind Streams from the Inner-Heliosphere to Earth via Shifted Operator Inference: Shifted Operator Inference: A Non-intrusive Reduced-Order Model Approach for Advection-Dominated Systems

 \section{Shifted Operator Inference: A Non-intrusive Reduced-Order Model Approach for Advection-Dominated Systems}

 This section proposes \textit{shifted operator inference (sOpInf)}, a non-intrusive data-driven modeling framework that expands standard operator inference~\cite{pehersto2020transportROM} towards the challenge of modeling solar wind, and more generally, advection-dominated systems.
-Our method ensures that the learned ROM is able to (i) capture the translational systems dynamics with only a few modes, (ii) retain the translation and rotation properties of the physical system, and (iii) accurately predict the shift velocity in the testing regime.
+The proposed method ensures that the learned ROM is able to (i) capture the dynamics of the translational systems with only a few modes, (ii) retain the translation and rotation properties of the physical system, and (iii) accurately predict the shift velocity in the testing regime.
 This is done by transforming the original coordinates to a moving coordinate frame where the dynamics are absent of translation and rotation.
 Section~\ref{sec:ShiftedOperatorInference} describes the new method that leverages a coordinate shift to first transform the data and subsequently learn in the transformed coordinates.
 Section~\ref{sec:DeterminationOfShiftFunction} proposes two alternative strategies for deriving this coordinate transformation.
+Lastly, Section~\ref{sec:Burgers} illustrates the sOpInf methodology on an introductory example: the one-dimensional inviscid Burgers' equation.